Vada Pav 11

 Event-related to this post :

-The April month challenge in the ‘Shhhhh Cooking Secretly Challenge’ group was ‘Railway Recipes’, suggested by Seema this time.
-Well, I was partnered with Mayuri Patel for this theme who gave me 2 secret ingredients Chat masala and Mustard oil; I gave her Peanuts and Curry leaves.
-She prepared Lemon Rice using those secret ingredients.
-And as usual, using my two ingredients I have also come up with this Jhal Muri for the theme contribution.
+The February month challenge in the ‘Shhhhh Cooking Secretly Challenge’ group was ‘Post Pregnancy Food’, suggested by Aruna.
+Well, I was partnered with Preethi Prasad for this theme, she gave me 2 secret ingredients Dalia and Cardamom, and I gave her the secret ingredients Dry ginger and Cumin seeds.
+And, as usual, using my two ingredients I have come up with this Dalia Kheer for the theme contribution.

 📖 RECIPE CARD